Dale Earnhardt Jr.: 2018–present

 After his retirement, Earnhardt began sporadically racing in the Xfinity Series with JR Motorsports.
 In 2018, he ran the fall Xfinity race at Richmond in the No. 88, after qualifying second, he dominated by leading 96 of the 250 laps, but would ultimately finish fourth after a late race restart.
 The following year, he contested the Sport Clips Haircuts VFW 200 at Darlington, his first Xfinity start at the track since 1999, driving a No. 8 designed after his father's 1975 Cup car.
 After starting 15th, he finished fifth; he had originally finished sixth but was promoted one position following Denny Hamlin's disqualification.

 In 2020, Earnhardt shared the No. 8 with Daniel Hemric and Jeb Burton.
 At the 2020 Daytona 500, Earnhardt Jr. was named the Honorary Starter and waved the green flag to officially begin the race.
-It was soon announced Earnhardt would compete in the Hooters 250 at Homestead-Miami Speedway that year.
+It was soon announced Earnhardt would compete in the Hooters 250 at Homestead that year.
 Earnhardt finished 5th.

 It was announced on September 10, 2021, that he would be running in the 2021 running of the Go Bowling 250, with his paint scheme honoring the ones who lost their lives in the 9/11 attacks exactly twenty years ago to the day.

 On April 8, 2022, Earnhardt made his Xfinity series start at Martinsville and would ultimately finish eleventh after starting thirtieth.
 He drove the No. 88 in the race for the first time since 2018.

-Earnhardt expanded his Xfinity schedule from one race to two in 2023, with Hellmann's sponsoring him at Bristol in September and Bass Pro Shops sponsoring him at Homestead-Miami in October.
+Earnhardt expanded his Xfinity schedule from one race to two in 2023, with Hellmann's sponsoring him at Bristol in September and Bass Pro Shops sponsoring him at Homestead in October.
 At Bristol, he was running near the lead with 30 laps to go until a fire in the shifter tunnel column resulted in a thirtieth place DNF.

 On September 20, 2024, Earnhardt raced in the Xfinity Series Food City 300 at Bristol.
 He drove the No. 88 and finished in seventh place despite a myriad of issues with the car and not having raced in nearly a year.